NVIDIA/cuda-quantum/docs/sphinx/using/basics/kernel_intro.rst

 **How do I build and run a quantum kernel?**

-Once a quantum kernel has been defined in a program, it can be executed using the `sample` or the `observe` primitives.
+Once a quantum kernel has been defined in a program, it may be called as a typical function, or can be executed using the `sample` or `observe` primitives.

 Let’s take a closer look at how to build and execute a quantum kernel with CUDA Quantum.